zetalex/zetalex.github.io/content/2_guion_sesion_2.md

 11. Go to the folder where you unzipped the SDK.zip file and select `<sdk-directory>/sysroots/microblazeel-v11.0-bs-cmp-re-mh-div-xilinx-linux`.
     ![alt text](img/Vitis_Classic_6.png)

+> [!question] Question 2
+> What does the SDK.zip file include?
+Explain what is there in each of the two folders of sysroots.

 12. Build the platform project by clicking on the *hammer* icon.
     ![alt text](img/Build_icon.png)